camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ### Joining Sets

-If two sets do not have a common item or items we call them disjoint sets.
-We can check if two sets are joint or disjoint using _isdisjoint()_ method.
+If two sets have no items in common, they are called disjoint sets.
+We can check whether two sets are disjoint using _isdisjoint()_ method.

 ```py
 # syntax